m-reza-rahman/jakartaee-docker/javaee/README.md

-# Basic Java EE CRUD Service
+# Basic Java EE CRUD Application
-This is the basic Java EE 8.0 application used throughout the Docker and Kubertenes demos.
-It is a simple CRUD RESTful service.
-It uses Maven and Java EE 8 (JAX-RS, EJB, CDI, JPA, JSF, BEAN VALIDATION).
+This is the basic Java EE 8 application used throughout the Docker and Kubertenes demos.
+It is a simple CRUD application.
+It uses Maven and Java EE 8 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).

+We use Eclipse but you can use any Maven capable IDE such as NetBeans.
+We use WebSphere Liberty but you should be able to use any Java EE 8 compatiple application server such as WildFly or Payara.
+We use Postgres but you can use any relational database such as MySQL.

-## Pre requisites
+## Setup

-- Maven
-- JDK8+
+- Install JDK 8+.
-- Postgres Database
+- Install the Eclipse IDE for Java EE Developers from [here](https://www.eclipse.org/downloads/packages/).
+- Istall Docker for your OS.

 ## Database creation